UPPS 04.04.07 - Nepotism and Related Employment

 This policy does not prohibit the reappointment or continued employment of a person related to another within either of the prohibited degrees if hired by the university before this policy’s adoption.
 However, no university employee may approve, recommend, or otherwise act with regard to the appointment, promotion, or salary of any person related within either of the prohibited degrees.

-The president must approve an appointment if it places the person under the direct or indirect supervision of an administrative supervisor related within the specified degree.
-Additionally, if the appointment, reappointment, or continued employment of a person places such person under an administrative supervisor related within the above specified degree, all subsequent actions with regard to appointment, reappointment, promotion, or salary are the responsibility of the next highest administrative supervisor.
+* The president must approve, in writing, an appointment if it places the person under the direct or indirect supervision of an administrative supervisor related within the specified degree.
+Additionally, if the appointment, reappointment, or continued employment of a person places such person under an administrative supervisor related within the above-specified degree, all subsequent actions with regard to appointment, reappointment, promotion, or salary are the responsibility of the next highest administrative supervisor.
 It is also the responsibility of the next highest administrator to make a written review of the work performance of such employee at least annually and submit each review for approval or disapproval by the appropriate vice president in the case of classified employees or the president in the case of faculty, administrative, or unclassified employees.

 The following individuals will ensure that all individuals hired at Texas State meet the university’s nepotism policy requirements: